 The HMIS Report Generation Tool was developed by Simtech Solutions and licensed by HUD in the wake of the Federal Stimulus.
 HUD needed to report to Congress how the $1.5 billion in Homeless Prevention and Rapid Re-Housing (HPRP) funds were being spent and HMIS vendors had little time to code a new report in their system.
 This Excel-based tool was developed in a manner that any grantee could produce the required report using data that was exported from any HMIS software that was capable of producing data in the HUD CSV Exchange Format.
 The HMIS Report Generation Tool is still licensed by HUD as a tool for HMIS software vendors to ensure their programming logic of both the APR and the ESG CAPER is accurate and also for grantees to use as a backup for situations when their HMIS vendor is incapable of producing a valid report.

 Mobile technology also has a place in addressing homelessness given that many that are experiencing homelessness reside outside.
-While frontline staff working in shelters can often turn to a PC it is not that easy for street outreach workers or volunteers during the night of the annual homeless count.
+While frontline staff working in shelters can often turn to a PC, it is not that easy for street outreach workers or volunteers during the night of the annual homeless count.
 For this reason, Simtech developed the Point in Time Counting Tool mobile app and the Point in Time Regional Command Center to receive data from it.
 The app was licensed by HUD and subsequently purchased by the Federal agency.
-Simtech Solutions continues to help regions automate the majority of the data collection and reporting aspects of the annual homeless census through our new app, Counting Us.
-The app is available on both the App Store and Google Play and supports the PIT data collection for Rhode Island, Connecticut, South Dakota, Dallas, San Antonio, Reno, and several CoCs in both Massachusetts and Virginia.
+Simtech Solutions continues to help regions automate the majority of the data collection and reporting aspects of the annual homeless census through our app, Counting Us.
+The app is available on both the App Store and Google Play and supports the PIT data collection in real-time for 50+ regions.

-In addition, Simtech provides over 3,500 projects around the US with access to our HomelessData data warehouse platform.
+In addition, Simtech provides projects around the US with access to our HomelessData data warehouse platform.
 HomelessData provides more advanced reporting than what is typically found within HMIS along with a comprehensive suite of tools to help ensure the integrity of the data.
-Not only can it produce all of the HUD mandated reports but the warehouse can integrate data from multiple data sources, create reports for regions of any size or shape (not just HUD CoCs), is capable of producing prioritized “by name lists”, and is being used by communities such as the City of Detroit to measure the efficacy of the projects that operate within the region using custom project-performance dashboards.
+Not only can it produce all of the HUD mandated reports, but the warehouse can:

-Simtech Solutions has been building out the framework to better understand and respond to homelessness for years.
-Coordinated Entry is next up on our list and we are excited by the impact that our new framework is going to help communities make on the issue of homelessness.
+Simtech Solutions has been building out the framework to better understand and respond to homelessness for years, and we are excited by the impact that our framework is going to help communities have on the issue of homelessness.